joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 - Multiplication/Divison
 - Addition/Subtraction

-Therefore, we don't need to add parenthesis, (but it does not hurt to have them)
+Therefore, we don't need to add parenthesis (but it does not hurt to have them).

 Now, let's add some logic, that if we have more than 3 rolls of duct tape, we should apply the discount: